WaterFutures/EPyT-Flow/paper/paper.md

 benchmarks on event detection and localization (including their evaluation metrics) -- ready to be utilized for building and evaluating algorithms.
-Furthermore, it provides an environment, inspired by the modular and extensible design of [OpenAI Gym](https://gymnasium.farama.org/index.html) for developing and implementing control algorithms for tasks such as energy efficient pump scheduling.
+Furthermore, it provides an environment, inspired by the modular and extensible design of [OpenAI Gym](https://gymnasium.farama.org/index.html) for developing and implementing (AI-based) algorithms for tasks such as energy efficient pump scheduling.

 To support modeling of a wide variety of scenarios, the toolbox comes with $4$ different event types and a total number of $13$ pre-defined and implemented events ready to be utilized in custom scenarios: